gitbls/sdm/Docs/Disks-Partitions.md

 rootfs conversion requires that the files are copied via the file system (using rsync) rather than a block mode copy, which is inherently faster.

+However, GPT partition tables are more extensible and are the partition type for the future.
+Using `--gpt` without `--convert-root` is equivalent to adding `--convert-root ext4`.

 Using `--convert-root lvm` causes `--gpt` to be set.

+Perhaps someday the RasPiOS team will switch to using GPT partition format for their IMGs.

+The `--convert-root` switch takes an optional argument `size`, which specifies the new size for the rootfs (if used with only the size) or the size by which to increase the rootfs size (if used with `+`).

 ## Example commands

 * `sdm --burn /dev/sdc --convert-root btrfs --expand-root /path/to/2023-12-05-raspios-bookworm-arm64.img` &mdash; Burn the IMG to /dev/sdc with a `btrfs` file system for rootfs
+* `sdm --burn /dev/sdc --convert-root btrfs,8192 --expand-root /path/to/2023-12-05-raspios-bookworm-arm64.img` &mdash; As above, but make rootfs 8192MB (8GB)
+* `sdm --burn /dev/sdc --convert-root btrfs,+8192 --expand-root /path/to/2023-12-05-raspios-bookworm-arm64.img` &mdash; As above, but increase the size of rootfs by 8192MB
 * `sdm --burn /dev/sdc --gpt --expand-root /path/to/2023-12-05-raspios-bookworm-arm64.img` &mdash; Burn the IMG to /dev/sdc with a GPT partition table

 ## Device names